aultimus/aultimus.github.io/_posts/2025-11-19-competing-incentives.markdown

+---
+layout: post
-# Security vs Engineering - Competing Incentives
+title: "Security vs Engineering - Competing Incentives"
+---

 This morning I tried to upload a custom camera-firmware build via Slack to unblock a colleague.
 Instead of a normal upload, Slack responded with: